 The choice between data tables or text-based data displays versus charts for presenting data depends on the particular situation and the goals of the information being communicated.

-- High precision is needed: Tables display exact numbers and values, while charts give a more approximate representation.
-For example, imagine you’re a clinical researcher comparing different medications’ side effects.
+High precision is needed: Tables display exact numbers and values, while charts give a more approximate representation.
+For example, imagine you’re a clinical researcher comparing the side effects of different medications.
 In this case, tables can show the exact percentage of patients who experienced a particular side effect, which is necessary for doctors to make informed decisions about prescribing medications.

-- Data has multiple dimensions: When data has several variables, tables can more effectively organize the information.
-For instance, if you’re a project manager tracking the progress of various tasks assigned to different team members with deadlines, priorities, and completion statuses, a table would allow you to quickly search, sort, and filter the data.
+Data has multiple dimensions: Tables can more effectively organize the information when data has several variables.
+For instance, if you’re a project manager tracking the progress of various tasks assigned to different team members with deadlines, priorities, and completion statuses, a table would allow you to search, sort, and filter the data quickly.

-- Showing trends or patterns: Charts are visually appealing and allow your audience to quickly grasp trends or patterns in the data.
+Showing trends or patterns: Charts are visually appealing and allow your audience to grasp trends or patterns in the data quickly.
 Suppose you’re a marketing analyst evaluating the popularity of a new product over time.
 In this case, a line chart would effectively display the product’s sales performance by showing the upward or downward trends across different periods.

-- Comparing data: Visual representations like bar or pie charts make comparing different data points or categories easier.
-For example, if you’re the owner of a chain of retail stores and want to analyze the sales performance across various branches, a bar chart would allow you to easily assess which stores are outperforming or underperforming.
+Comparing data: Visual representations like bar or pie charts make comparing different data points or categories easier.
+For example, if you own a chain of retail stores and want to analyze the sales performance across various branches, a bar chart would allow you to easily assess which stores are outperforming or underperforming.

-- Simplifying complex data: Charts can help break down complex data into easily understandable visuals.
+Simplifying complex data: Charts can help break down complex data into easily understandable visuals.
 Let’s say you’re a climate scientist studying the relationship between greenhouse gas emissions and global temperature changes.
-A scatter plot would be effective in illustrating the correlation between the two variables.
+A scatter plot would effectively illustrate the correlation between the two variables.

-In conclusion, if you’re focusing on precision, multiple dimensions, or looking up specific values, data tables and text-based data displays might be more effective.
-However, using charts is your best bet when trying to showcase trends, comparisons, or simplify complex data.
+In conclusion, data tables and text-based data displays might be more effective if you focus on precision, multiple dimensions, or looking up specific values.
+However, using charts is your best bet when showcasing trends, comparisons, or simplifying complex data.
 Understanding your data’s purpose and your audience’s needs will help you choose the most suitable form of presentation.